Drought: El Niño–Southern Oscillation (ENSO)

-Precipitation deficiency due to climate change

-Global climate change is expected to trigger droughts with a substantial impact on agriculture throughout the world, and especially in developing nations.
-Along with drought in some areas, flooding and erosion could increase in others.
-Some proposed climate change mitigation actions that focus on more active techniques, solar radiation management through the use of a space sunshade for one, may also carry with them increased chances of drought.
+Climate change

+Globally, the occurrence of droughts has increased as a result of the increase in temperature and atmospheric evaporative demand.
+In addition, increased climate variability has increased the frequency and severity of drought events.
+Moreover, the occurrence and impact of droughts are aggravated by anthropogenic activities such as land use change and water management and demand.

+The IPCC Sixth Assessment Report also pointed out that "Warming over land drives an increase in atmospheric evaporative demand and in the severity of drought events" and "Increased atmospheric evaporative demand increases plant water stress, leading to agricultural and ecological drought".

 There is a rise of compound warm-season droughts in Europe that are concurrent with an increase in potential evapotranspiration.

-Erosion and human activities
+Vegetation changes, erosion and human activities

-Human activity can directly trigger exacerbating factors such as over farming, excessive irrigation, deforestation, and erosion adversely impact the ability of the land to capture and hold water.
+Human activity can directly trigger exacerbating factors such as over-farming, excessive irrigation, deforestation, and erosion adversely impact the ability of the land to capture and hold water.
 In arid climates, the main source of erosion is wind.
 Erosion can be the result of material movement by the wind.
 The wind can cause small particles to be lifted and therefore moved to another region (deflation).
 Suspended particles within the wind may impact on solid objects causing erosion by abrasion (ecological succession).
 Wind erosion generally occurs in areas with little or no vegetation, often in areas where there is insufficient rainfall to support vegetation.

-Loess is a homogeneous, typically nonstratified, porous, friable, slightly coherent, often calcareous, fine-grained, silty, pale yellow or buff, windblown (Aeolian) sediment.
-It generally occurs as a widespread blanket deposit that covers areas of hundreds of square kilometers and tens of meters thick.
-Loess often stands in either steep or vertical faces.
-Loess tends to develop into highly rich soils.
-Under appropriate climatic conditions, areas with loess are among the most agriculturally productive in the world.
-Loess deposits are geologically unstable by nature, and will erode very readily.
-Therefore, windbreaks (such as big trees and bushes) are often planted by farmers to reduce the wind erosion of loess.
-Wind erosion is much more severe in arid areas and during times of drought.
-For example, in the Great Plains, it is estimated that soil loss due to wind erosion can be as much as 6100 times greater in drought years than in wet years.

-Consequences
+Woody plant encroachment can increase soil porosity and therewith the chances of soil drought.

+Impacts

+Drought is one of the most complex and major natural hazards, and it has devastating impacts on the environment, economy, water resources, agriculture, and society worldwide.

-One can divide the effects of droughts and water shortages into three groups: environmental, economic and social (including health).
+One can divide the impacts of droughts and water shortages into three groups: environmental, economic and social (including health).